hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

   * **(optional)** fromType (string): indicates whether this action is being called by a Steem account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
 Note that a smart contract can still set this to user in order to execute the action on behalf of a Steem account rather than the calling contract itself.
   * nfts (array of object): list of tokens to burn.
 Should be formatted as follows: ``[ {"symbol":"SYMBOLONE", "ids":["1","2","3", ...]}, {"symbol":"SYMBOLTWO", "ids":["1","2","3", ...]}, ... ]``

 A maximum of 50 tokens can be burned in a single call of this action.
 Note that tokens cannot be burned if they are currently being delegated to another account.
-There are some additional caveats, see [locked tokens](#locked-tokens) above.
+There are some additional caveats, see [locked token restrictions](#locked-token-restrictions) above.

 * examples:
 ```